KSP-KOS/KOS/doc/source/bindings.rst

 TICKSLEFT
 ---------

 This returns the amount of IPU that are left in this physics tick.
+This means that if you receive the value 20, you can run 20 more instructions.
 After this amount of instructions, other CPUs will run their instructions and then `TIME:SECONDS` will increase.